C. J. De Garis: Aviation

-De Garis described himself as an aviator, and he owned several aeroplanes, but the reality was that he employed pilots to ferry him between Australian cities to carry on his business interests.
-Nevertheless, in an era of pioneer aviation, his intense involvement was considered relatively dangerous, and at one stage he was asked by investors to refrain from use of aeroplanes for transport.
+De Garis described himself as an aviator, and he owned several aeroplanes, but the reality was that he employed pilots to ferry him between Australian cities for business purposes as well as to advocate for flying as a new means of travel.
+Nevertheless, in an era of pioneer aviation, his intense involvement was considered dangerous, and at one stage he was asked by investors to refrain from use of aeroplanes for transport.

 With his pilots, De Garis set several interstate flying records.
 His first plane, which he acquired in June 1920, was a 90 hp Boulton Paul P.9, and was flown by pilot Lieutenant A.L.
 Lang (AFC).
 Later in 1920, after the P.9 had crashed, De Garis purchased a Sopwith Gnu for £1,800.
 In July 1920 he employed Lieutenant Francis Stewart Briggs as his permanent pilot.
 He also purchased an Airco DH.4.

 De Garis's first major interstate flight was in the DH.4 from Melbourne to Perth, the first time Australia had been crossed by air from east to west, a distance of 2169 mi.
 The plane landed at Belmont Park Racecourse on 2 December 1920, after 19 hours 10 minutes.
 One stretch of 1105 mi was done in 8¾ hours.
 De Garis, Briggs and their mechanic, Sergeant Stoward, were given a mayoral reception on their arrival in Perth.
 On 14 December they flew from Perth to Sydney, a distance of 2462 mi in a time of 21½ hours.

 Another notable flight was from Mildura to Sydney (5½ hours) and on to Brisbane (4 hours 50 minutes), in January 1921.
 Then, on 16 January, they set off on a one-day flight from Brisbane to Melbourne, leaving at 6:15 am and reaching their destination at 7:20 pm, a flying time of 10½ hours.
 Stopovers were made in Grafton, Sydney and Cootamundra.